-$G{im}G{im}$ is the amount of gas recovered, and
+G{im} is the amount of gas recovered, and

-In the 2015 Reference scenario, the unit costs are expressed in constant 2013 Euros per unit of activity and a market interest rate of 10 percent is adopted in order to be consistent with the relevant (market) interest rate used in PRIMES (2015) mitigation costs for CO2.
+In the EUCLIMIT4 scenarios, the unit costs are expressed in constant 2013 Euros per unit of activity and a market interest rate of 10 percent is adopted in order to be consistent with the relevant (market) interest rate used in PRIMES (2018) mitigation costs for CO2.

-Country and sector specific annual average wages are taken from LABORSTA (ILO, 2010) for historical years and growth in future wages is proportional to the expected future development in sector value added as provided from EC/DG ECFIN (2015).
+Country and sector specific annual average wages are taken from LABORSTA (ILO, 2010) for historical years and growth in future wages is proportional to the expected future development in sector value added as provided from EC/DG ECFIN (2016).

-In the GAINS estimation of CH4 mitigation costs, energy recovery from biogas production or reduced leakage of natural gas during production, transmission and distribution is valued at the electricity or gas consumer price in industry as estimated and projected by PRIMES (2015).
-To the extent that heat is recovered, it is valued at half of the electricity price in industry.
+In the GAINS estimation of CH4 mitigation costs, energy recovery from biogas production or reduced leakage of natural gas during production, transmission and distribution is valued at the electricity, heat or gas consumer price in industry as estimated and projected by PRIMES (2018).